Tusha Hiti

-The Tusha Hiti, also known as Royal Bath, is a sunken bath used by the Malla royal family in Nepal.
+The Tusha Hiti or Tusa Hiti, also known as Royal Bath, is a sunken bath that was used by the Malla royal family in Nepal.
 It is at the courtyard of Sundari Chowk, Patan Durbar Square, Lalitpur.
-King Siddhinarasimha Malla is credited with building the bath in the 17th century.
-The wall features idols of Ashta Matrikas, eight Bhariavs and Nagas, and the gilt copper spout features idols of Vishnu and Laxmi residing on Garuda.
-The Tusha Hiti is shaped like a yoni and can be accessed via its main entrance from the western façade.
+King Siddhi Narasimha Malla is credited with building the bath in the 17th century.
+The walls feature idols of Hindu gods and goddesses.
+Among them are images of Ashtamatrikas, Ashta Bhairavas, eight Nāgas and Dashavatara (ten avatars of Lord Vishnu).
+Most are made of stone, but some are made of gilt metal.
+At present there is no water coming from the golden spout.